smarties66/Hugb_TicTacToe/docs.md/DevelopmentManual.md

 # Development manual

 ##Source Control##
-If you don't already have git installed on your machine you can install it by running this command in the command line: sudo apt-get install git-core.
+If you don't already have git installed on your machine you can install it by running this command in the command line: 'sudo apt-get install git-core'.

-Next you have to clone the git repository : git clone https://github.com/smarties66/Hugb_TicTacToe.git.
+Next you have to clone the git repository : 'git clone https://github.com/smarties66/Hugb_TicTacToe.git'.

 ##Build Environment##
 You will need to clone this repository to Ubuntu Linux machine or Mac OS.